kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_UPO/README.md

 ## Description

 It is a modified version of the previous use case.
-It just overwrites three routines specidied in the yaml config file of the previous use case to modify the calculation as well as the output format, see the yaml configuration file [upo_use_case2.yaml](upo_use_case2.yaml):
+It just overwrites three routines specified in the yaml config file of the previous use case to modify the calculation as well as the output format, see the yaml configuration file [upo_use_case2.yaml](upo_use_case2.yaml):